-If your wireless-N modem router is unable to access the internet, and your Internet LED is green or blinking green, you should determine whether the wireless-N modem router is able to obtain a Internet IP address from the ISP.
-Unless you have been assigned a static IP address, your wireless-N modem router must request an IP address from the ISP.
+If your wireless modem router is unable to access the internet, and your Internet LED is red, you should determine whether the wireless modem router is able to obtain a Internet IP address from the ISP.
+Unless you have been assigned a static IP address, your wireless modem router must request an IP address from the ISP.
 You can determine whether the request was successful using the browser interface.